shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "There's a faint taste of blood."
 She smacked her lips.
 "I'd say it's probably wolf blood."

 "Not surprising.
-Were going to get the hammock?
+Were you going to get the hammock?
 I might need to lay down soon."

 "Oh right!
 Do you think we have time before the special workout session?"